SpyroT85/MyPortfolio/README.md

 ---

 A desktop OS-inspired portfolio built with React + TypeScript.
-Features a boot sequence, draggable windows, a weather widget, and a music player — all running in the browser.
+Features a boot sequence, draggable windows, a weather widget, and a music player, all running in the browser.

 ## Features